 The following innovative projects, demonstrating an economic and/or employment benefit for Hillingdon were successful in receiving the grant:

 Armaros was founded by equestrian, fashion designer and innovator Esmeralda Bright who has brought together a team of 300 equestrians, sport scientist, physio therapists and engineers.
-With 15 years of experience in soft body armour Managing Director Andy Gregory and Esmeralda are breaking the trend of restrictive body protection.
+With 15 years of experience in soft body armour, Managing Director Andy Gregory and Esmeralda are breaking the trend of restrictive body protection.
 Armaros is creating a new golden standard for equestrian body protectors by developing a novel protective mesh material, to protect the spine and torso from hyper extending and dissipating impact while allowing a natural range of movement.
 The carefully designed mesh material comprises of naturally strong geometric shapes connected with a defined structure that allows and prevents movement as determined for the use case.
+They have fully patented the Armaros flexible spine protection mesh and have trademarked the Armaros brand and logo in the UK, with EU and USA/Canada trademarks pending.
+They have scoped their supply chain with garment manufacturer, shock absorption foam and injection mould suppliers.

 The Central Research Laboratory supports tomorrow’s pioneers to meet the challenges of our time.
-We know that innovation is born of collaboration and CRL facilitates powerful connections between industry, startups and academia to speed up the development and adoption of new ground-breaking products and services.
-As part of this project CRL will create a new ‘Innovation Collaboration Toolkit’ taking our learnings and those of our network and turning them into a powerful guide for both startups and corporates to use to form better partnerships and deliver more impact through collaborative innovation.
+We know that innovation is born out of collaboration and CRL facilitates powerful connections between industry, startups and academia to speed up the development and adoption of new ground-breaking products and services.
+As part of this project, CRL created ‘Innovation Collaboration Toolkit’ taking our learnings and those of our network and turning them into a powerful guide for both startups and corporates to use and to form better partnerships and deliver more impact through collaborative innovation.
+For the same, the project team has been conducting in depth market and customer research, exploring the challenge areas for different stakeholders associated with innovation collaboration and open innovation projects to identify existing tools and resources to include/ signpost or reference in their toolkit.

 Cryogenx are developing technology to help people live on a warmer planet.
 Our first product is a revolutionary new portable body cooling device for heat stress.
 Globally, 495,000 people die from heat stress every year, with many of these deaths attributed to climate change.
 In the UK alone, Public Health England projects a 257% increase in heat-related deaths by 2050.
 This is an inescapably growing issue that demands a rapid, tech led solution.
 Our technology overcomes the critical barriers of current treatment methods, and provides a lightweight, compact and portable treatment option, able to be used in any scenario.